mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 layout: navpage
 sidebar: features
 title: "Hints"
-description: "This is the feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound)."
+description: "This is a feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound)."
 permalink: /feature/propertyhandlers
 tags: [repodb, class, propertyhandlers, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Property Handlers

-This is the feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound).
+This is a feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound).
 It allows you to customize the conversion of the class properties or specific .NET CLR types.

 The execution of the transformation contains the actual values and the affected class property context provided by [ClassProperty](/class/classproperty) class.